mpicek/reCNN_visual_prosthesis/documentation/DOCUMENTATION.md

 # Software documentation

+In this document, we briefly describe the used libraries, the authors of the code, and source files in this repository.
+To see a detailed description of each file's classes, methods, functions etc., we refer the reader to the individual .html files in this directory.

 ## Utilized libraries

 The code in this repository is based on the following two fundamental libraries:
  - [neuralpredictors](https://github.com/sinzlab/neuralpredictors)
  - [predict_neural_responses](https://github.com/lucabaroni/predict_neural_responses)

-In this document, we describe how these libraries are incorporated in the code along with a brief description of other folders and files in this repository.

 ### predict_neural_responses